 26. Watch Sunset While on the Ship

-Sunsets are even more beautiful when you are on the ship.
-Go outside and have a drink on the pool deck during the sunset and enjoy the view!
+While you are doing all of the fun activities on the Promenade Deck, don’t miss the sunsets.
+Sunsets are even more beautiful when you are on the cruise ship.
+Go outside, have a drink on the pool deck, take your time to enjoy the waves and the view!

 27. Carnival Cruise Tips – Gratuity

 Carnival recommends $12.95 per person, per day, for gratuities ($13.95 per person, per day, for those in suites).
 This amount is divided between dining room services, cabin services and alternative services, which include kitchen, entertainment, guest services and other hotel services.
 The amount is automatically added to your account, but it can be changed at the guest services desk.
 Visit guest services the last day of sailing and decide what amount of tip you would like to leave.
 Don’t forget that a 15 percent gratuity is automatically added to bar bills and spa treatments!